 2. (HT only) Be able to describe some of the variety of effects of plant hormones, relating to gibberellins and ethene.

 3. (HT only) Be able to describe some of the different ways in which people use plant hormones to control plant growth.

-Chapter B4.5 Should we use stem cells to treat damage and disease?
+Chapter Topic B4.5 Should we use stem cells to treat damage and disease?
 (GCSE Combined Science Chapter B4.4)

 Stem cells offer the potential to treat patients by replacing damaged tissues or cells.
 But the benefits must be weighed against risks and ethical concerns about the use and destruction of human embryos to collect embryonic stem cells.
 For these reasons, use of stem cells in research and medicine is subject to government regulation in many countries.